GravityKit/GravityExport-Lite/readme.txt

 * Info: Launched a (first version) documentation site!
 [Check out gfexcel.com](https://gfexcel.com)

 = 1.5.5 =
-* Enhancement: Date fields now export the date according to it's field setting.
+* Enhancement: Date fields now export the date according to its field setting.
 * Enhancement: Value Objects (BaseValue) can reference `getField()`, `getFieldType()` and `getFieldId()` to help with filtering.
 * Enhancement: Name fields can now also be split up in to multiple fields.
 Made this a generic setting on the settings page.
 Please re-save your settings!
 * Enhancement: Subfield labels can now also be overwritten with the `gfexcel_field_value`-hook.